DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 **Step 2:**

-In “Internet Explorer”, click on “Tools” menu and go to “Internet Options”:
+In “Internet Explorer”, click on “Tools” and go to “Internet Options”:

 ![Install IE]({{ site.baseurl }}/images/certificado-instalar-ie-1.jpg)

-In “Firefox”, click on “Open Menu” menu and go to “Advanced” and “Options”:
+In “Firefox”, click on “Open Menu” and go to “Advanced” and “Options”:

 ![Install FF]({{ site.baseurl }}/images/certificado-instalar-ff-1.jpg)

-Control Google Chrome” and go to “Settings” and “Show advanced settings...
+In Google Chrome, click on "Control Google Chrome” and go to “Settings” and “Show advanced settings..."
 “Change Proxy Settings and “Content” and Certificates:

 ![Install GC]({{ site.baseurl }}/images/certificado-instalar-gc-1.jpg)